Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 - 10th argument: A number, the maximum skew of the vein
 - 11th argument: A number, the minimum slant of the vein
 - 12th argument: A number, the maximum slant of the vein
-- 13th argument: A number, {% in_range 0,1 %}, the sign of the vein
+- 13th argument: A number, {% in_unit %}, the sign of the vein
 - 14th argument: A [vein properties consumer](#vein-properties)
 - 15th argument: A [feature placement consumer](#feature-placement)